vgeswar/fabzero/README.md

  [*Read more...*](/md-files/Inauguration.md)*

  ***FABLAB Tour***
  *A batch of participants are visited the FABLAB facilities on first day of training program i.e 18th of March’2019.
-During this session, Sh.Shibu [*Read more...*](/md-files/fablabvisit.md)*
+During this session, Sh.Shibu explained each and every equipments which is equipped in the Lab and we are interacted with Sh.shibu, about the functionality of the all equipments [*Read more...*](/md-files/fablabvisit.md)*

  ***Vinyl Cutter***
  *This LAB equipped with [**Roland**](https://www.rolanddga.com/products/vinyl-cutters/camm-1-gs-24-desktop-vinyl-cutter) CAMM-1 GS-24 vinyl cutter.
-The maximum cutting area for this machine is width:22.9 inches and [*Read more...*](/md-files/vinyl-cutter.md)*
+It is a Desktop cutter.The maximum cutting width area for this machine is 22.9 inches.
+Using this machine we can cut your own designed logos, images and stickers [*Read more...*](/md-files/vinyl-cutter.md)*

 **Shopbot Machine**